-Land rights: Continental respects legitimate land rights during the entire real estate life cycle, in the acquisition, development, operation, or other use of land, forests, and waters, especially wherever these secure the livelihood of people.
-Thereby any unlawful eviction, taking, and usage of land, forests, and waters must be prevented.
+Land rights: Continental respects legitimate land rights during the entire real estate life cycle, in the acquisition, development, operation or other use of land, forests and waters, especially wherever these secure the livelihood of people.
+In doing so, any unlawful eviction, taking, and use of land, forests, and waters must be prevented.